notwaldorf/notwaldorf.github.com/_posts/2018-01-31-2017-puppeteer-tests.markdown

   "polyserve": "^0.23.0"
 }
 ```

-A couple things:
+Explanation:
 - I chose Mocha/Chai for testing because that's what I'm used to.
 You can
 literally use any other testing framework you're comfortable with; I don't think it matters.
 - [`Pixelmatch`](https://github.com/mapbox/pixelmatch) is the thing that diffs
 two images and tells you how many pixels they differ by.
-It's super awesome.
+It's super awesome 🏆.
 - [`Polyserve`](https://github.com/Polymer/polyserve) is what I use as a local
 server.
 You can use Python or Express or whatever you cool kids use.
 I'll
 point out in the code where it's Polyserve specific (literally 2 lines), and you